Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 - Small bowl planter, tray, or flower pot

-- Broken pot or Small fairy garden pot
+- Broken pot or small fairy garden pot

 - Old wheelbarrow or wheelbarrow planter